koxudaxi/datamodel-code-generator/README.md

   --class-name CLASS_NAME
-                        Set class name of root model --use-title-as-name   use titles as class names of models --custom-template-dir CUSTOM_TEMPLATE_DIR
+                        Set class name of root model --use-title-as-name   use titles as class names of models --use-unique-items-as-set
+                        define field type as `set` when the field attribute has `uniqueItems` --custom-template-dir CUSTOM_TEMPLATE_DIR
                         Custom template directory
   --extra-template-data EXTRA_TEMPLATE_DATA